When you think Divorce…?

 Why does the word divorce carry so much negativity when one rarely, if at all, experiences it?
 Do we jump to claim the experience from friends and family who are going through it first hand?
 Or, are we engaged in watching the media drill into the saucy bits to make the book sell, the advertisers buy space, and the polls soar higher?

-The word children conjures up emotions of caring, tenderness and inspiration.
+The word children conjure up emotions of caring, tenderness and inspiration.
 Did we forget about the difficult bedtimes?
 And the fights trying to control time in the virtual arena instead of chores to be done?
 Where parents see danger another sees engagement and learning taking place.

 And home.
-A five year child playing house told me that a
+A five-year child playing house told me that a

 ‘the house is on the outside and the home is in the inside’.